DickerDackel/lfo/README.md

 # LFO - A Low Frequency Oscillator

 _One of my many interests is playing the modular synth.
 That instrument is not imaginable without the help of LFOs.
-They are used to control every controlable knob or slider, they control the speed of oscillators, the fading in and out of filters, they can control each other, the possibilities are literally endless._
+They are used to control every controllable knob or slider, they control the speed of oscillators, the fading in and out of filters, they can control each other, the possibilities are literally endless._